skochv04/PBD-Project/docs/report.md

 -- Table: OnlineClasses
--- Podzbiór Classes: pojedyncze zajęcia, prowadzone w trybie online.
-Obejmują synchroniczne i asynchroniczne moduły.
-CREATE TABLE OnlineClasses (
+-- A subset of Classes: classes conducted online.
+These include synchronous and asynchronous modules CREATE TABLE OnlineClasses (
    OnlineClassID int AUTO_INCREMENT NOT NULL,
    ClassID int  NOT NULL,